L’elisir d’amore

 “This picturesque but fundamentally grim world is enlivened by the dancers in the ball scenes and above all by Garsington’s lavish 32-strong chorus, breathtakingly vigorous whether they’re playing eager gamblers round the gambling-table or the Countess’s chattering servants”

-Ivan Hewett, Daily Telegraph, 30 May
+Ivan Hewett, The Telegraph, 30 May

 ★★★★